iExecBlockchainComputing/documentation/help/migration.md

 ### Dataset migration

-DDataset developers should deploy their v7 dataset to v8 without making any modifications, and then push the dataset secret to v8 SMS.
-Additionally, they should publish their dataset's sell order on the v8 marketplace.
+Dataset developers should deploy their v7 dataset to v8 without making any modifications, and then push the dataset secret to the v8 SMS.
+Additionally, they should publish their sell order for the dataset on the v8 marketplace.

 Deploy your dataset to the v8 marketplace: